From fractured content to flawless personalisation: 2025 consumer study insights.

 In relation to personalised content platform preferences, a previous Adobe study highlighted that consumers surveyed value content personalisation most through email (50%), but there was a significant generational divide.

 The same generational divide exists for consumer preferences for social media engagement patterns.
-The survey showed older demographics (Baby Boomers and Gen X) primarily interact with brands on Facebook, while younger Americans (Millennials and Gen Z) gravitate towards YouTube.
+The survey showed older demographics (Baby Boomers and Gen X) primarily interact with brands on Facebook, while younger Americans (Millennials and Gen Z) gravitate towards Instagram.

 Capturing consumer attention with campaign personalisation.

 Infographic showing elements that drive action in marketing campaigns, based on a 2025 Adobe Study.
-Value-based buzzwords like
+Value-based buzzwords like free shipping and save big most likely to web visits.
+Emojis entice 63% of consumers to visit a brand’s website, while slang has a similar effect on 39%.

 Use of colour and emojis.